-Countdown to the introduction of a norovirus vaccineFebruary 17th, 2012 in Diseases, Conditions, Syndromes /
+Countdown to the introduction of a norovirus vaccineFebruary 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Noroviruses are believed to make up half of all food-borne disease outbreaks in the United States, causing incapacitating (and often violent) stomach flu.
 These notorious human pathogens are responsible for 90 percent of epidemic nonbacterial outbreaks of gastroenteritis around the world.

 On Friday, February 17, 2012, Charles Arntzen, ASU Regents' professor, and professor in the Center for Infectious Diseases and Vaccinology at the Biodesign Institute will deliver a lecture entitled Countdown to the Introduction of a Norovirus Vaccine.
 The talk will take place during the American Association for the Advancement of Science's annual meeting in Vancouver, BC.